Estate Sales and Florida Probate

 What Is an Estate Sale?

-An estate sale is a service that sells the items from a home, either before or after their death, via auction or an informal sale.
-The estate company contracts with the family or decedent’s personal representative to conduct the sale.
-The money from the sale goes to the estate for payment of bills or disbursement to beneficiaries.
+An estate sale is a service that sells a home’s items, before or after death, through auction or informal sale.
+The estate company works with the family or personal representative, and proceeds go to the estate for bills or beneficiaries.

 Legal Authorization for Estate Sale